 Diagnosis of malaria is made with the help of microscopic examination of the blood samples.
-The symptoms of malaria may resemble flu, gastroenteritis, typhoid or other viral fevers.
+The symptoms of malaria may resemble flu, gastroenteritis, typhoid, or other viral fevers.
 Thus fever and other symptoms similar to malaria need careful evaluation to diagnose malaria.

 Steps in diagnosis of malaria

-Early diagnosis is important to ensure appropriate, presumptive and accurate treatment and to reduce the risk of life threatening complications and death.
+Early diagnosis is important to ensure appropriate, presumptive, and accurate treatment and to reduce the risk of life-threatening complications and death.
 A blood sample is usually taken for diagnosis.

 - Thick and thin blood smears are taken on a glass slide.
-The samples best show a confirmatory diagnosis during a bout of fever when the parasite is present in the peripheral blood stream.
+The samples best show a confirmatory diagnosis during a bout of fever when the parasite is present in the peripheral bloodstream.
 The smears on the glass slides are then stained with Giemsa stain.
 The slides are viewed under the microscope and the parasite is identified.
-This is the gold standard method of diagnosis and remains one of the cheapest and most cost effective methods.
+This is the gold standard method of diagnosis and remains one of the cheapest and most cost-effective methods.
 Other advantages include high sensitivity and specificity when used by well-trained staff.
 Where the blood film is negative, at least 2 further films should be obtained over the next 48 hours before malaria is ruled out.
 A negative report does not necessarily mean the individual has no malaria.
 This is particularly the case in pregnancy when the parasites remain clustered in the placenta and may not be easily detected.

 Polymerase chain reaction (PCR) is a more sophisticated method of diagnosing malaria.
-It is expensive and less available at endemic zones.
+It is expensive and less available in endemic zones.
 Parasite nucleic acids are detected using PCR.
-PCR is most useful for confirming the species of malarial parasite after the diagnosis has been established by either smear microscopy or RDT.
+PCR is most useful for confirming the species of the malarial parasite after the diagnosis has been established by either smear microscopy or RDT.